What would you dream, if you had no constraints?

 Luckily for me, mountains are big

-The Mountain lives by a phrase that directs me still today
+The best skiers lived by a phrase that directs me still today.

 "If you're not falling, you're not going fast enough!"